ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 Android App Login Page using Linear Layout, Button, TextView and EditText

 ## Features
-Use of View and Viewgroup :
+Using View and Viewgroup :
 - Login Button
 - Toast displaying Successful Login
 - Use TextView and EditText